 New Year’s Eve is a time for dressing up and celebrating, so make sure you get your guests in the mood with themed wedding invitations.
-Lean on an element of the holiday, whether a bottle of Champagne overlay or a clock on a classic black, white, and gold invitation or an invite.
-You can also opt for one that has lots of confetti inspired shine to represent a celebration.
+Lean on an element of the holiday, whether that be a bottle of Champagne overlay or a clock on a classic black, white, and gold invitation or an invite.
+You can also opt for one that has lots of confetti-inspired shine to represent a celebration.

 Spray paint centerpiece arrangements with metallic paint for some extra shine.
 Then add colorful tinsel or ornaments for a holiday look.
 For table numbers, use glitter to bring some sparkle to the reception.
 If you use candles, create a DIY centerpiece by painting candles and dipping them in glitter for some extra stylish table decor.